Ryuk4/Moduwat/README.md

     -add watering activation in json data as /activation+sensor_id OK -add watering activation in graph data displayed OK

-correction to be made for speed reading when automatic watering (not activated RN)
+correction to be made for speed reading when automatic watering (not activated RN) OK create button for speed reading without watering

 activation threshold needs to be recorded: OK
     -change database structure of plants OK